 If you are disabled, you probably know about Social Security Disability Insurance (SSDI).
 You may not know, however, that these benefits may also be available for your loved ones.
 In Sandy Springs, SSDI benefits for children and spouses help many families.

 Feeling like you are unable to support your family because you cannot work can certainly be stressful.
 That is why you should take full advantage of programs like SSDI that could provide support to your family.
-Working with a determined social security attorney could help ensure that both you and your family members are collecting the SSDI benefits that you are all entitled to receive.
+Working with a determined Social Security attorney can help ensure that both you and your family members are collecting the SSDI benefits that you are all entitled to receive.

 If a recipient of SSDI benefits has children, their children may also be eligible to receive benefits.
 The definition of children that is applied to determine eligibility is very broad and accounts for many different family dynamics and situations.

-For SSDI purposes, the term “children” includes not only biological children but also stepchildren, adopted children and grandchildren who are dependents.
-To qualify for benefits, children generally must be younger than 18 and not married.
+For SSDI purposes, the term “children” includes not only biological children, but also stepchildren, adopted children, and grandchildren who are dependents.
+To qualify for benefits, children must generally be younger than 18 and unmarried.
 Children who are 19 years of age may qualify if they are still a full-time high school student.